moyerr/ImgurDotNet/README.md

 Currently, this library only has support for accessing public read-only resources and anonymous actions.
 In other words, account authentication is not yet supported.
 With this library, you will be able to:
  - Get information about an existing album
  - Get information about an existing image
+ - Create an album
+ - Add image created album upon image upload
  - Upload an image from the web using a direct link
  - Upload an image file using a file path, binary file, or a System.Drawing.Image object.
- - Delete an image (must know the delete hash)
+ - Delete an image
+ - Delete an album

 <b>Coming soon:</b>
- - Create an Album
- - Add images to albums
  - Get information about the many other Imgur data models (comments, accounts, votes, etc)

 License